tatsuya6502/vscode-devcontainers-rust/README.md

-# VS Code devcontainers for Rust
+# VS Code Dev Containers for Rust

 Base Docker image for a Rust development environment on VS Code Remote Container.